Druzhina: Kievan Rus'

-Apart from a prince's kins, the druzhina was a his closest and most vital social group: it served as the "protective and coercitive basis for his power".
+Apart from a prince's kins, the druzhina was his closest and most vital social group: it served as the "protective and coercitive basis for his power".
 A wise prince was expected to nurture his druzhina, keep it close, feast with it, consult it and reward it.
 The effects of not doing so can be seen with Boris's case; after his father's death, the latter's druzhina pledged loyalty to him and offered him the throne of Kiev.
 Boris declined, the druzhina dispersed, and he was left defenceless against the agents of his brother Sviatopolk, who murdered him.

 The druzhina had perhaps once "truly corresponded to some egalitarian ideal of military fellowship, with the prince as patron and first among equals".
 However, as the role of a prince and the running of a principality (especially a senior prince's) became more complex, so did the druzhina.
 It developed its own internal hierarchies, divisions of functions, structure of offices and responsibilities.

 The druzhina had its own rank-and-file members ('youths') in the junior druzhina (mladshaia) and its own senior members (boyars).
 Boyars offices encompassed military, domestic and urban administration.
 The druzhina was a military elite, and the distinction between military and administrative offices thus wasn't always clear.
 According to Novgorodian inscriptions, for example, the 'swordman' (mechnik) also had a role in fiscal administration or tribute-gathering.

 The druzhina was loyal to the prince personally, and could thus somewhat choose whom to support.